 Effective Student Engagement

 A classroom is a heterogenous mixture.
-It is an amalgamation of different types of students with different personalities, family backgrounds, cultures, etc. Some students are over enthusiastic in the class and show that by taking part in most of the activities, while others are more sedative in nature and they restrain themselves from even talking to their peers.
+It is an amalgamation of different types of students with different personalities, family backgrounds, cultures, etc. Some students are over enthusiastic in the class and show that by taking part in most of the activities, while others are more sedentary in nature and they restrain themselves from even talking to their peers.
 This forms a group of both introvert and extrovert students.
 Sometimes, some students are academically very bright, which can lead to uncertainty in the minds of few other students.

 This variety in the kinds of students in classroom certainly makes it difficult for the teacher to effectively reach out to all of them.
 However, teachers can employ different techniques to involve most of the students.